Consumer Medicine Information

 Things you must do

-See your doctor regularly and keep all your doctor's appointments so your progress can be checked.
+See your doctor regularly and keep all your doctor's appointments so your progress

 Your doctor will monitor you closely throughout your treatment.

 Tell your doctor immediately if you become pregnant while using CETROTIDE.

 If you are about to be started on any new medicine, tell your doctor or pharmacist

 If you plan to have surgery, tell your doctor or dentist that you are using CETROTIDE.

 Tell all doctors, dentists and pharmacists who are treating you that you are using